-She earned all-conference honors all four years at North Texas and was a part of the winningest senior class in program history, compiling a 77-39 record -- including a 42-4 mark at the Super Pit -- and making back-to-back WNIT appearances in 2001 and 2002.
+She is part of the winningest senior class in North Texas history, putting together a 77-39 record, including 42-4 at home.
+The Mean Green made back-to-back appearances to the WNIT in 2001 and 2002.

-When Aston left the Mean Green to coach the Longhorns in 2012, Mitchell followed.
-In her three seasons at Texas, the team combined for a 60-41 overall record.
-The Longhorns made the NCAA Tournament field the last two seasons, including a Sweet 16 appearance in 2015 -- their first since 2008.
+In her three seasons at Texas, the team combined for a 60-41 record.
+The Longhorns made the NCAA Tournament the last two seasons, including a Sweet 16 appearance in 2015, their first since 2008.